 Grids: Softcover notebooks with grids come in two versions: squares like on graph paper or a grid of tiny dots across the page.
 Grids have grown in popularity with the rise of bullet journaling, and are geared toward those who seek a personalized and artistic approach to organization.
 Dot grids have long been popular with Celtic knot artists because they’re ideal for practicing formatting and design.

-Cover: The covers of softcover notebooks tend to be similarly constructed across the board, with a thin cardboard layer covered by a durable exterior layer.
+The covers of softcover notebooks tend to be similarly constructed across the board, with a thin cardboard layer covered by a durable exterior layer.
 There are moderate variations in the thickness of the cardboard, though it’s generally pliable to some degree.
 The exterior layer is often made of leather or a synthetic material.
-Environmentally friendly materials, including cork or recycled plastic or wood, are also popular.
+Environmentally friendly materials, including cork, recycled plastic, or wood, are also popular.

-Colors: Softcover notebooks used to come in only basic colors like black, tan, or brown.
-With the rise in popularity of journaling, there’s now a rainbow of colors to choose from.
+Softcover notebooks used to come in only basic colors like black, tan, or brown.
+With the rising popularity of journaling, there’s now a rainbow of colors to choose from.
 The colors aren’t restricted to the covers, either: the elastic, inside lines, and bookmark ribbon are also color-coordinated in some notebooks.

 The softcover notebooks we examined range in price from $8 to $25.